-- 1 Select a dimension line. - 2 On the property bar, click the Extension lines options button - 3 To specify the distance between the extension lines and the object, enable the Distance from object check box, and type a value in the Distance box. - 4 To specify the length of the extension overhang, enable the Extension overhang check box, and type a value in the Distance box.
+- 1 Select a dimension line. - On the property bar, click the Extension lines options button $\frac{1}{2}$ - 3 To specify the distance between the extension lines and the object, enable the Distance from object check box, and type a value in the Distance box. - 4 To specify the length of the extension overhang, enable the Extension overhang check box, and type a value in the Distance box.

-Using a pressure-sensitive pen
+Using pressure-sensitive pens and devices